inexorgame-obsolete/wiki-mirror/Directory-Structure.md

     skybox
         nothing
             morning_up.jpg
-            morning_dn.jpg            //..
+            morning_dn.jpg            // ..
             morning.cfg               // Thats new(!) a cfg for skyboxes sound
     texture
         a_teammate
-             wood_golden_bar.cfg      //every texture has its own cfg! wood_golden_bar.jpg      //you can provide a package.cfg but you should forward to these individual cfgs wood_golden_bar_NORM.jpg
+             wood_golden_bar.cfg      // every texture has its own cfg! wood_golden_bar.jpg      // you can provide a package.cfg but you should forward to these individual cfgs wood_golden_bar_norm.jpg
-             wood_golden_bar_DEPTH.jpg
+             wood_golden_bar_depth.jpg
              ...
         inexor
              notexture.png